hugo53/hugo53.github.io/_posts/2013-11-25-cocoapods---easy-but-not-easy.md

 ## Send a pull request to [Specs](https://github.com/CocoaPods/Specs)
 After that, we must send a pull request to ```Specs``` to make the pod is visible.
-To do that, follow steps:
+To do that, follow these steps:

 - Fork [Specs](https://github.com/CocoaPods/Specs) and clone it.

 {% highlight bash %}